 Expect baby’s need to nurse to intensify during high need days when baby will naturally gravitate toward her favorite pacifier and person, which to a breastfed baby are one and the same.
 Yes, you will feel like a human pacifier, because you are.
 Yet, consider that “pacifier” means “peacemaker”.
 Certainly, this is the ultimate goal of parenting the high need baby: to give this growing infant an internal peace during those tumultuous months after birth when baby is learning to settle into life.
 This will help her learn eventually to create inner peace on her own.

 Nursing is a wonderful timeout when we are both wearing thin.
 It alleviates a tightened clash of the wills and provides a calm and loving oasis where we are both refreshed.
 I am always grateful for prolactin.

-Not only do high need babies breastfeed more frequently, the need for breastfeeding lasts longer.
+Not only do high need babies breastfeed more frequently, but the need for breastfeeding also lasts longer.
 These babies are notoriously slow to wean.
 They realize that they have a good thing going and it would be foolish to give it up quickly.
-It is not unusual for high need babies (unless forced to wean before their time) to breastfeed at least two years.
+It’s not unusual for high need babies (unless forced to wean before their time) to breastfeed at least two years.

 Many people can’t believe that I am still breastfeeding her.
 Without extended breastfeeding, this child would be much more difficult to deal with.

 High need babies don’t just merely request feeding and holding, they demand it — loudly.
 This feature more than any of the others pushes parents’ buttons, causing them to feel manipulated and controlled.
 Adults who are stuck in the “parenting equals control” mindset may have great difficulty realizing that babies’ demands equal communication, not control.